-4.4 TP-LINK First Install Process
+4.6 TP-LINK First Install Process

-TP-LINK devices may or may not allow you to use the manufacturer's pre-installed PharOS web browser interface to apply new firmware images.
+TP-LINK devices may allow you to use the manufacturer's native PharOS web browser interface to apply new firmware images.
 If available, this is the most user-friendly way to install AREDN® firmware.
 Navigate to the system setup menu to select and upload new firmware.
 Check the TP-LINK documentation for your device if you have questions about using their built-in user interface.
-If this process works then you will have AREDN® firmware installed on your device and you do not need to follow any of the steps described below.
+If this process works then you will have AREDN® firmware installed on your device and you skip all of the steps described below.